Keats/tera/docs/content/docs/_index.md

 ```

-And add the following to your `lib.rs` or `main.rs` if you are not using Rust 2018:
+And add the following to your `lib.rs` or `main.rs` if you are not using Rust 2018 edition or later:

 ```rs
 extern crate tera;